cockpit-project/cockpit/containers/kubernetes/README.md

 kubectl create -f containers/kubernetes-cockpit.json
 ```

-This will create a cockpit-kube service, replication controller and pod.
+This will create a kubernetes-cockpit service, replication controller and pod.

 Deploy on Openshift or Origin or Atomic Platform